 - An ultrasound will confirm that you have a viable pregnancy and identify how far along you are (gestational age).

 - The gestational age will determine which types of abortion are available to you and what the costs will be.

 - Up to 25% of pregnancies end in early a natural miscarriage without an abortion procedure.
 An ultrasound will reveal if your pregnancy is at risk for miscarriage.

 Do I have a tubal pregnancy requiring immediate medical attention?

 - An embryo will occasionally implant outside of the uterus, which is called an ectopic pregnancy.
-This can be life-threatening if undetected, and an abortion won’t resolve this complication.
+This can be life-threatening if undetected, and the abortion pill or typical surgical abortion (like those listed above) will not resolve this complication.